AXGKl/terminal_markdown_viewer/docs/dev/contributing.md

-# Developer Notes / Contributing to the Project
+# Contributing to the Project

 ## Development Installation